ffskisscouk/WotLK-3.3.5a-DialogUI/README.md

 Fork of Russian https://github.com/Kolorado1976/DialogUI_3.3.5 translated into english.  some updated assets taken from  https://github.com/Jslquintero/DialogUI

+RENAME FOLDER TO "DialogUI"  and place it in the Addons folder

 📜 DialogUI Enhanced
 A beautiful, expanded fork of the original DialogUI addon